aiyi/gin-rbac/README.md

 ## gin-rbac
-gin-rbac is a Role-based access control (RBAC) middleware for Gin framework to filter out unauthorized REST API access.
+gin-rbac is a role-based access control (RBAC) middleware for [Gin] framework to filter out unauthorized REST API access.

-## Concepts
+## Terms and concepts
 ##### Resource
-An API endpoint. (for example: /api/projects/:id)
+Each resource is an API endpoint. (for example: /api/products/:id)

 ##### Operation
 GET/PUT/DELETE/POST